When Sweating Becomes a Burden

 - Sports, sauna: after 1 day

-In addition to treating hyperhidrosis with Botox injections, Dr. Christoph Jethon also offers the non-surgical treatment of bruxism with botulinum toxin at PraxisClinic Jadore.
+In addition to treating hyperhidrosis with Botox injections, Dr. Christoph Jethon also offers non‑surgical treatment of bruxism with Botox at PraxisClinic Jadore.

 As a rule, only approximate costs can be given for non‑surgical procedures, since the price is determined individually according to the effort and duration of the treatment.